2008-11-06 00:00:00

 Forcing the Iraqi government to take control before they are ready, muscling Iraqis to pay for the reconstruction, and abandoning security to a nascent Iraqi force is irresponsible.

-the pottery-barn rule applies equally: You break it, you fix and pay for it!
+Whether at the local china shop or in Iraq, the pottery-barn rule applies equally: You break it, you fix and pay for it!

 For now, Obama offers much hope but not yet enough change.